Toufeeq1/Toufeeq1/README.md

-# Hi there 👋 I'm Mogamat Toufeeq
+# Hi there 👋 I'm Mogamat Toufeeq Farat
 Hello there! 👋 I'm Mogamat Toufeeq Farat, and welcome to my GitHub profile.
 Here, you'll find a bit about me.
 Feel free to explore and get to know me better

 # About Me